-13 Secret Ways to Save at Walmart That Only Experts Know About
+10 Secret Ways to Save at Walmart That Only Experts Know About

-What do you usually do with your receipts?
-You check out, they hand you a mile-long piece of paper, and you frantically stuff it to the bottom of a grocery bag.
+What do you usually do with your grocery receipts?
+You check out, the cashier hands you a mile-long piece of paper, and you frantically stuff it to the bottom of a grocery bag.
 Pretty worthless.

 But a free app called Fetch Rewards will turn them into gift cards.
 It partners with tons of brands to give you points for every grocery receipt you share.
-Then you can exchange them for gift cards to places like Amazon, Walmart, Chipotle and dozens of other retailers.
+Then you can exchange them for Walmart gift cards.

-And it’s perfect for those of us who don’t want to put a ton of work into this.
+It’s perfect for those of us who don’t want to put a ton of work into this.
 All you have to do is send Fetch a photo of your receipt, and it does everything for you.
 No scanning barcodes or searching for offers — and you can use it with any grocery receipt.

-When you download the app, use the code PENNY to automatically earn 2,000 points when you scan your first receipt.
+Plus, when you download the app, use the code PENNY to automatically earn 2,000 points when you scan your first receipt.
 Then start snapping photos of your recent receipts to see how many points you can earn without a single trip to the store!

 Not so bad for a useless receipt, right?